Claim: Letter to the editor urges atheists to get out of America.

 I don’t recall freedom of religion meaning no religion.
 Our currency even says, “In God We Trust.”
 So, to all the atheists in America: Get out of our country.

 Atheists have caused the ruin of this great nation by taking prayer out of our schools and being able to practice what can only be called evil.
 I don’t care if they have never committed a crime, atheists are the reason crime is rampant.

-Origins: Attempting to assign any kind of "true" or "false" status to letters to the editor is often tricky, because such letters are generally expressions of opinion (rather than fact), and the senders of such letters are not even necessarily the original authors.
-(Readers often re-submit under their own names letters they've read in other newspapers, or material they've gleaned from other print sources.)
+Origins: Attempting to assign any kind of “true” or “false” status to letters to the editor is often tricky, because such letters are generally expressions of opinion (rather than fact), the senders of such letters are not necessarily the original authors of the material presented (i.e., readers often

 In this case, at least, we can make a few statements about the above-reproduced letter advocating that Americans “Stomp out atheists”:

-As the Clarion explained in a later editorial, however, the letter was intended as a spoof, one that did not originate with its sender:
+- As the Clarion explained in a later editorial, however, the letter was both intended as a spoof and did not originate with its sender: